Osiris-Team/VelocityAuth/README.md

 #### /register _password_ _confirm-password_
 - `velocityauth.register`
+- Players have this permission by default when not logged in.
 - Registers the player.
-(Players have this permission by default when not logged in.)

 #### /login _password_
 - `velocityauth.login`
+- Players have this permission by default when not logged in.
 - Logins the player.
-On success, forwards the player to the first server, restores permissions, creates a session so this player can rejoin without needing to login again.
-(Players have this permission by default when not logged in.)
-- Details: Failed logins get saved to a table, together with the UUID and IP of the player.
+On success, forwards the player to the first server, restores permissions, creates a session so this player can rejoin without needing to login again Failed logins get saved to a table, together with the UUID and IP of the player.
 If there are more than 5 failed attempts in the last hour, the player gets banned for 10 seconds on each following failed attempt.